Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ```

 ## DESCRIPTION
-Prepares an Adaptive Card for sending via email by embedding it in HTML with the proper format
+The `Export-AMCardForEmail` function prepares an Adaptive Card for sending via email by embedding it in HTML
-for Microsoft Graph API.
-The card is embedded as a JSON payload in a script tag with the
+with the proper format for Microsoft Graph API.
+The card is embedded as a JSON payload in a `<script>` tag
-appropriate content type.
+with the appropriate content type.

 The function provides two main output options:
-1. HTML content only - suitable for use with any email sending mechanism
+1. HTML content only - suitable for use with any email sending mechanism.
-2. Complete Microsoft Graph API parameters object - ready to use with Graph API endpoints
+2. Complete Microsoft Graph API parameters object - ready to use with Graph API endpoints.

 This enables seamless integration with either Microsoft Graph API or other email sending methods.

+The function also supports fallback text for email clients that do not support Adaptive Cards, ensuring
+compatibility across different email platforms.

 ## EXAMPLES